 Once the daily limit is reached Bandwidth customers should receive an error code 780 / 4780 back for messages that exceed the daily brand cap.

 Note: If a Bandwidth customer has a brand, with campaigns across several providers, all campaigns under the brand still share the daily bucket maximum, even if not all the campaigns are with the same provider.

 Special Business Review - Messaging Volumes

-Our current understanding is that the requirements for a T-Mobile Special Business Review focus on each brand a Bandwidth customer may have and external vetting is required to be completed prior to applying for an SBR.
+The requirements for a T-Mobile Special Business Review (SBR) focus on each brand a Bandwidth customer may have and external vetting is required to be completed prior to applying for an SBR.
 If you expect your brand to send more messages than your daily throughput allows, please follow the instructions below to be considered for a Special Business Review:

-- Save the file using the following format: Special_Business_Review_Messaging_Volumes_Your Company_Brand.docx.
+Save the file using the following format: Special_Business_Review_Messaging_Volumes_Your Company_Brand.xlsx.

 - Email it to Bandwidth at firstname.lastname@example.org.

 Some of the terms you’ll find on the form are defined below.
 For more 10DLC terminology, check out the terms and definitions section in our 10DLC Overview and FAQ.